 Frequently Asked Questions

-Yes, HCHC offers academic classes you don't want (or aren't able) to teach your child, such as higher level math and science, equestrian, fencing, and foreign language study.
+Yes, HCHC offers academic classes you don't want (or aren't able) to teach your child, such as higher levels of math and science, equestrian, fencing, instrumental lessons, and foreign language study.

 We're not here to replace the public school system.
-We offer support to families who want the services and resources we offer, which include: (1) virtual and in-person classes, (2) regularly scheduled group field trips, (3) curriculum and educational resources, (4) informative parent workshops and podcasts, and (5) legal support to keep families in state compliance.
+We offer support and a sense of community for families who want the services and resources we offer, which include: (1) group classes and socialization, (2) regularly scheduled group field trips, (3) curriculum and educational resources, (4) informative parent workshops and podcasts, and (5) legal support to keep families in state compliance.

 We schedule several group field trips throughout the year to landmark and historical sites in Baltimore, Annapolis, and the Washington, D.C. area.
 We balance-out the virtual school experience with a Charlotte Mason, real-world approach.